nasosev/cva/README.md

 ## Notes

-- Tuple systems (Tuple.thy) are defined as poset-valued presheaves instead of set-valued ones, to avoid redoing the Presheaf theory for the latter.
+- Tuple systems (Tuple.thy) are defined as prealgebras instead of set-valued presheaves, to avoid redoing the Prealgebra theory for the latter.
 The poset structure of the tuple system is simply ignored when generating the relational algebra.
 - Documentation is generated using ChatGPT and has not been proofread! :sweat_smile:

 ## Acknowledgements